5A5K1A/isoc-wp/README.md

 ====================

 The instructions for this theme assume that the following plugin is installed and activated:
 * [Category Posts Widget](http://wordpress.org/extend/plugins/category-posts/)

-It is not a hard requirement for use of the theme, but allows for the creation of various widgets relating to categories.
+It is not a hard requirement for using the theme, but it allows for the creation of various widgets relating to categories.

 Additionally, if you are not already using a plugin for managing events, the theme has been tested with this plugin:
 * [Events Manager](http://wordpress.org/extend/plugins/events-manager/)

 Similarly, if you would like to have "breadcrumbs" at the top of your pages that allow for navigation within your site, this theme has been tested with:
 * [Breadcrumbs NavXT](http://wordpress.org/extend/plugins/breadcrumb-navxt/)

 More information about using the Events Manager and Breadcrumbs NavXT is provided later in this file.